yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 download it from using Content-Security-Policy.
 Including CSP directives can help you make sure that e.g. image-based ads don't turn into video and audio ads without your permission.
+At the same time, you should note that CSP doesn’t yet allow you to control what the iframes that load in your page are doing, so it cannot be used to enforce restrictions on e.g. ads loaded inside iframes.

 ## Service Worker
 We talked about Service Workers in the context of caching and offline